 You also need to fully document your credit score, debts, assets and income again just like when you got your original home loan.
 You also will need to provide your tax returns for the last two years.

-Closing costs are another requirement of doing a cash out refinance.
+Closing costs are another requirement of doing a cash out-mortgage.
 Last, your home is at greater risk of foreclosure because you owe more on your loan, which could be more than the home is worth if prices decline.